cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 ![](jsb/auto-file.png)

-In fact, you can see from the beginning of these file names that there are some specific rules for naming these files, so how are these files generated?
-First, open a terminal, cd to the **tools/tojs** directory, and then run `./genbindings.py`.
+In fact, the beginning of these file names that there are some specific rules for naming these files, so how are these files generated?
+First, open a terminal, `cd` to the **tools/tojs** directory, and then run `./genbindings.py`.

 ![](jsb/generate-file.png)